MakeMonmouth/docs/docs/index.md

 Come along to one of our open evenings!

-These are held on the first Thursday of every month at [Woodland View Stores](https://goo.gl/maps/cJkfhT5tCQ3i8Az88), Wyesham, Monmouth.
+These are held on the first Tuesday of every month between 8pm and 10pm at [Woodland View Stores](https://goo.gl/maps/cJkfhT5tCQ3i8Az88), Wyesham, Monmouth.

 You'll be able to chat with our existing members, learn more about the membership levels and our plans for the future, and sign up to gain more frequent access to the space.